Ptychography-4-0/ptychography/docs/source/algorithms.rst

 The transformation infrastructure consists of three components:

-* :meth:`ptychography40.reconstruction.common.diffraction_to_detector` transforms
+* :meth:`ptychography40.reconstruction.common.diffraction_to_detector`
-  coordinates in the reconstruction coordinate system to detector coordinates.
+  generates a function that transforms coordinates in the reconstruction coordinate system to detector coordinates.
 The parameters of this function correspond to the parameters of :class:`ptychography40.reconstruction.ssb.SSB_UDF` and :meth:`libertem.api.Context.create_com_analysis`.
 * :meth:`ptychography40.reconstruction.common.image_transformation_matrix`